-The subject of this blog came from a conversation with a friend about how ‘everything we need to know we learn from the iron’… although I’m certain I wasn’t the first to come up with that.
+The subject of this blog came from a conversation with a friend about how “everything we need to know we learn from the iron.”
+Although, I’m certain I wasn’t the first to come up with that.
 We were talking about how the things we learn in our strength journey translate into real life.
-This can be interpreted many ways but it showed up again in a class I took recently; the instructor said something that really stuck in my mind, “The way we do anything is the way we do everything.”
-Pretty good stuff…
+This can be interpreted many ways, but it showed up again in a class I took recently.
+The instructor said something that stuck in my mind, “The way we do anything is the way we do everything.”

 Tension is what makes us grow.
-Without it we end up sad and soft.
+Without it, we end up sad and soft.
 We’ve unfortunately seen this in a certain generation of young people.
-It’s likely you know how it is to deal with a young “adult” who has obviously been spoiled his/her entire life.
+It’s likely you know how it is to deal with a young “adult” who has been spoiled his or her entire life.
 It’s almost like they didn’t get wired right at the factory.
-This obviously comes from an upbringing where the road was always swept clean for them.
+This comes from an upbringing where the road was always swept clean for them.
 We need stumbling blocks, and sometimes we even need to fall flat on our faces to learn the things necessary to be better.
-When a five year old acts five, it can be kind of cute for a little while.
-When a 26 year old (especially male) does it, it’s pathetic.
+When a five-year-old acts five, it can be kind of cute for a little while.
+When a 26-year-old does it, it’s pathetic.

 Better one day as a lion than a thousand as a sheep.